 One of my favorite vendors is Dak Alley Productions.
 Dak’s team specializes in wedding photography, video and aerial drone photography.
 As you visit the various pages of this website you will see samples of Dak’s work on each page as well as on the wedding pages of BelmontMansion.com.

 Miscellaneous If I have not covered your specific question, please know that I am happy to discuss any special situations in person or via phone at 615.305.2021 or email at firstname.lastname@example.org.
 If you would like to meet in person, contact me to schedule a meeting.**Please note that Rev. Brandon Rich, Director of Weddings is on vacation from August 19 – August 24.**

 Lawfully Wedded Life

 Rev. Rich has written a memoir about his early life and many of his adventures in the wedding business.
 The book releases on August 15, 2018.
+The first book signing event will be at Parnassus Books in Nashville on September 11, 2018 at 6:30 PM.
 For more information, please visit LawfullyWeddedLife.com.